 Tenafly, NJ 07670

-Format of Middle School and Elementary Division of USGO Nationals
+Format of Middle School and Elementary Division of USGC Nationals

-The 2019 US Geography Olympiad Middle School and Elementary Division National Championships will consist of 3 separate parts, a multiple choice exam, a written response exam, and a geography skills exam.
+The 2020 US Geography Championships Middle School and Elementary Division National Championships will consist of 3 separate parts, a multiple choice exam, a written response exam, and a cartographic skills exam.
 Sample questions for the written exam are available here and samples of the geography skills exam questions are available here.
-For samples for the multiple choice exams, as well as additional samples for the other two exams, please also see the exams used at the 2017 and 2018 National Championships which are available for download here along with their answer keys.
+For samples for the multiple choice exams, as well as additional samples for the other two exams, please also see the exams used at the 2017, 2018, and 2019 National Championships which are available for download here along with their answer keys.